27 Toronto Tourist Attractions That You Shouldn’t Miss

 This Gothic dream home was built by a wealthy Toronto businessman – Sir Henry Pellatt.
 After decades of history, the estate is now owned by the city and revered for its many art pieces and rich history.

-Because of the grand size of the estate and gardens, Casa Loma is also the place for many events, festivals, and even weddings throughout the year.
+Due to the grand size of the estate and gardens, Casa Loma is also the place for many events, festivals, and even weddings throughout the year.

 Hockey Hall of Fame

-Eric went as a kid many many times since it was always a great place for a school to plan a field trip to.
+Eric has been there many times over the years since it was always a great place for a school to plan a field trip to.
 That said, there is plenty to do for adults as well.
+We just recently went with friends visiting Toronto (late 2023) and it was an absolute blast.

 Dundas Square

-If you are looking for the “Times Square” but for Toronto – Dundas Square is it.
+If you are looking for “Times Square” but for Toronto – Dundas Square is it.
 From the street performers to the lights at night, the corner near Yonge and Dundas is a great place to experience Toronto in full swing in the evening.

-It’s probably good to mention that the southwest corner is where you enter the Eaton Centre – a top attraction but not good enough for its own place on the list.
+It’s probably good to mention that the southwest corner is where you enter the Eaton Centre – a top attraction, but not good enough for its own place on the list.

 It’s just a very nice mall that is pretty big and features some very popular shops.
 There are fountains and at Christmas, they have a tree and giant reindeer!